The Elusive Farting Goat!!

-My stories concerning goats are relatively slim at best, as you can see by this post here, l have only had a few experiences with them, and predominately due to the error of someone who was supposed to be buying something else.
+My stories concerning goats are relatively slim at best, l have only had a few experiences with them, and predominately due to the error of someone who was supposed to be buying something else.

 My business very rarely dealt with agricultural livestock, although at times l did receive a few enquiries into ‘rare breeds’ in th form of cattle or sheep, occasionally birds – although l do have a few more tales of birds and one day l will write about my notorious Plucky!
 But goats, not a great deal in that arena, however without further ado, here is a farting goat!

 ………. and in case you missed that ‘elusive noise’, here are some more!
 Please note something else about this particular goat called Buster!

 Did you see that ?

 The reason l ask that question is because in my speed of reading Britchy’s answer, l actually mistook her ‘fainting goats’ for actual ‘farting goats’.
 Buster here, is not just a farting goat, but he is also a fainting goat, therefore making him a farting fainting goat!

 Is ‘Fainting Goat an actual thing?
 Yes.
 Known also as ‘myotonic goats’, which basically is a goat that has a mini panic attack and promptly freezes or siezes up with a moment’s worth of stress due to suddeness!
 The video above totally shows this in action, and the video further down highlights it in a little more detail.